JuliaParallel/juliaparallel.github.io/resources/index.md

 with the relevant information to help ensure that this overview is as comprehensive as possible.

-## Workshops
+## Workshops and Talks

-Workshops about performance engineering, GPU programming and general use of Julia in HPC:
+Workshops and presentations about performance engineering, GPU programming and general use of Julia in HPC:

 ### 2025